BLACKROCK THROGMORTON TRUST PLC (LEI: 5493003B7ETS1JEDPF59)

 Sources: BlackRock and Datastream

 *With effect from 22 March 2018 the Numis Smaller Companies plus AIM (excluding Investment Companies) Index replaced the Numis Smaller Companies excluding AIM (excluding Investment Companies) Index as the Company’s benchmark.
-From 1 December 2013 to 21 March 2018, the Company’s benchmark was the Numis Smaller Companies excluding AIM (excluding Investment Companies) Index, which replaced the Numis Smaller Companies plus AIM (excluding Investment Companies) Index as the Company’s benchmark.
-The above period indices have been blended to reflect these changes.
+The performance of the indices have been blended to reflect this.

 |At month end|